DavideDAlessandri/Sensor_Skin/README.md

 int serverPort = 8075;
 ```

-Once the connection is established the microcontroller starts to send the data to the master.
+Once the connection is established the microcontroller starts to send the data to the master (the **master must send a message** to the slave before receiving messages).

 ---
 ## Author